abdullahsal702/kccf-draft/README.md

 The fields are populated with the user's provided information and user can edit them.
 The document asks for supporting documents and e-signatures.

-Upon submitting the signature the user is directed back to a completion page and the social worker receives an email.
+Upon submitting the signature, the user is directed back to a completion page and the social worker receives an email.

 <img width="1436" height="711" alt="Screenshot 2025-07-11 at 11 22 49 AM" src="https://github.com/user-attachments/assets/4383e084-d9fd-4a81-8624-a5ccba38b745" />